Chas' Crazy Creations

 4. Preheat your iron and follow instructions for iron time

 I preheated my iron according to the iron patch instruction and make sure your steam setting is turned off.
 You can use a heat press as well.
 Most iron ons recommend a lower temperature and some all the way to high heat.
-I slowly moved the iron side to side and up and down over the entire patch for the length of time specified in the instructions.
+I slowly moved the iron side to side and up and down with constant pressure over the entire patch for the length of time specified in the instructions.
 You can also use a slow circular motion and this will heat seal your patch onto the fabric.
 Make sure to iron all of the edges of the patch.
 Some patches require as little as 30 seconds, and some require more.
 It just depends on what the patch is made out of, how deep it is, etc.

 5. Let the patch cool and peel the backing off